MEM0R1ES/TRank/README.md

 * Type ranking based on algorithms that underwent thorough evaluation via crowdsourcing

-For example, a document containing the label *University of Fribourg* will return:
+For example, a document containing the label *University of Fribourg* will return (as types):
 ```scala
 http://dbpedia.org/resource/University_of_Fribourg ->